goldstargloww/isat-script-project/README.md

 hey i (gold) am literally just doing this for my own sake and curiosity lol

 i don't speak japanese but i know a tiiny bit, for clarification ^^

+## formatting notes

+- i'm doing furigana
+- comment the original english underneath, and also the version without the ruby code as it's hard to read in the code otherwise
+- 〝〟 marks shaky text